Usurp

 for historic reference).

-1275–1325: Middle English, borrowed from the Old French usurper from the Latin ūsūrpāre (to take possession through use), the Latin origin of which is undocumented but thought to be a construct of ūsus (use) + rapere (to seize).
-There forms such as nonusurping, unusurped, unusurping, usurpingly and nonusurpingly exist but are so rare as to be practically extinct.
+1275–1325: From the Middle English, from the Old French usurper, from the Latin ūsūrpāre (to take possession through use), the Latin origin of which is undocumented but the construct is believed ūsus (use) + rapere (to seize).
+The forms nonusurping, unusurped, unusurping, usurpingly and nonusurpingly exist but are so rare as to be practically extinct.
 The seemingly strange but inventive strange verb selfusurp (or self-usurp) seems to have picked up the modern meaning that it applies to things happening between one and one’s digital avatar.
-Usurp is a verb, usurper & usurpation are nouns, usurpative & usurpatory are adjectives, usurpatively is an adverb, usurped is a verb and usurping is a noun & verb; the noun plural forms usurpers & usurpations are both in use in historic documents and are sometimes used of those involved in a modern coup d'état.
+Usurp is a verb, usurper & usurpation are nouns, usurpative & usurpatory are adjectives, usurped is a verb, usurping is a noun & verb; usurpatively is an adverb.
+Common in historic documents, the plural forms usurpers & usurpations are in modern use seen when reporting a coup d'état.

 Manchester Corporation v Manchester Palace of Varieties Ltd [1955] 1 All ER 387

-In London, in December 1954, the High Court of Chivalry was summoned for the first time in two centuries to hear the case of a city council claiming their coat of arms had been usurped by a private company displaying it on their theatre.
+In London, in December 1954, for the first time in two centuries, the High Court of Chivalry was summoned to hear the case of a municipal council claiming their coat of arms had been usurped by a private company displaying it on their theatre.
 Before substantive matters were introduced, the judge had to rule whether the ancient court still existed and if so, if it was the appropriate body to hear the case.
-The judge found the court extant and with valid jurisdiction, his reasons a succinct sketch of the UK’s unwritten constitution in operation and a tale of how law and language interacted over several centuries.
+The judge found the court extant and possessed valid jurisdiction, his reasons a succinct sketch of the UK’s unwritten constitution in operation and a tale of how law and language interacted over several centuries.
 The important principle established was to confirm, even in the modern era, there existed an enforceable law of arms and the law takes as much notice of bad heraldic manners as it does of more violent discourtesies, the judge disapproving of the “prevalent” notion that something cannot be unethical if it’s lawful.
 That theme has of late been noted by royal commissioners though perhaps not politicians; in the judgement, the temptation to comment on whether chivalry was dead was resisted.

 No comments: